SNAP payment error rates by state

 What is the national average SNAP error rate?+

 The national average SNAP payment error rate for FY 2024 is 10.93%, comprising a 9.26% overpayment rate and a 1.67% underpayment rate.
-This means roughly 1 in 9 SNAP benefit calculations contain some form of error.
+This means roughly 1 in 9 SNAP benefit calculations contain some form of improper payment.
 South Dakota has the lowest rate at 3.28%, while Alaska has the highest at 24.66%.
 The national average is calculated using a dollar-weighted methodology by USDA FNS.

-What are OBBBA cost-sharing provisions?+
+What are H.R.
+1 cost-sharing provisions?+

 How are SNAP error rates calculated?+